slimandslam/schwab-client-js/docs/DeveloperReference.md

 - `placeOrderByAcct()`
 - `updateOrderById()`
-- `orderPreview()` -- not yet implemented by Schwab but still in the Schwab docs
+- `orderPreview()` -- not yet implemented by Schwab but still listed in the Schwab docs

 ### Creating Option Symbols

-All of the helper functions create order objects except for `optionSymbol()` which helps you create the Schwab format for an option symbol, which is (from the Schwab docs): <br /><br />
+All of the helper functions create order objects except for `optionSymbol()` which mereley helps you create the Schwab format for an option symbol, which is (from the Schwab docs): <br /><br />
 **Symbol (6 characters including spaces) + Expiration (6 characters, YYMMDD) + Call/Put (1 character: 'C' or 'P') + Strike Price (5+3=8 characters)**

 The Symbol is left-justified and padded with spaces, the expiration date is in the form YYMMDD, and the Strike Price has three zeros to the right of the decimal point and is padded on the left with zeroes. <br />